CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback: CLNet Design

 The performance of the CSI feedback scheme highly depends on the compression part, the encoder.
 The less information loss of the compression, the higher the decompression accuracy can be obtained.
 Due to the limited computing power and storage space of UE, deepening the encoder network design is not practical.
 Therefore, CLNet leverages the physical characteristics of CSI to achieve a lightweight yet informative encoder by two tailored blocks.

-First, CSI is the channel frequency response with complex-valued that depicts channel coefficients of different signal paths.
-The previous DL-based CSI feedback methods, which treat the real and imaginary parts of the CSI separately.
+First, CSI is the channel frequency response with complex values that depict channel coefficients of different signal paths.
+The previous DL-based CSI feedback methods, treat the real and imaginary parts of the CSI separately.
 Instead, the input CSI in CLNet first goes through the forged complex-valued input layer that embeds the real and imaginary parts together to preserve the physical information of the CSI (Section III-A).
 Second, different signal paths have different resolutions of cluster effect in the angular-delay domain, which corresponding to different angles of arrival and different path delays.
-Thus, we introduce two types of attention blocks that force the neural network focus on those clusters with paths information and suppress the unnecessary parts (Section III-B).
+Thus, we introduce the CBAM block~\cite{woo2018cbam} that serves as spatial-wise attention to force the neural network focus on those clusters and suppress the unnecessary parts (Section III-B).

 Since the encoder becomes more powerful, the decoder can be correspondingly more lightweight, thus CLNet modifies the CRBlocks~\cite{lu2020multi} in decoder by reducing the filter size from $1\times9$ to $1\times3$.
 To further reduce the computational cost, CLNet adopts the hard-Sigmoid activation fuction which is more hardware friendly than the conventional Sigmoid activation function (Section III-C).